motss/normalize-diacritics/README.md

  - input <[string][string-mdn-url]> Input string that contains accents/ diacritics.
  - returns: <[Promise][promise-mdn-url]<[string][string-mdn-url]>> Promise which resolves with normalized input string.

-This method accepts an input string that contains any accents/ diacritics and normalizes all of them asynchronously and the normalized string will be output as a result.
+This method normalizes any accents/ diacritics found in a given input string and output a normalized string as a result.

 ### normalizeSync(input)

  - input <[string][string-mdn-url]> Input string that contains accents/ diacritics.
  - returns: <[string][string-mdn-url]> Promise which resolves with normalized input string.

-This methods works the same as `normalize(input)` except that this is a synchronous version of `normalize(input)`.
+This methods works the same as `normalize(input)` except that this is the synchronous version.

 ## License